CBICA/IPP-API/README.md

 ## Overview

-Simple HTTP server the IPP frontend interface uses to query the database.
-The (sqlite) database stores user accounts and experiments, and is hardcoded to be created in the project root.
+Simple HTTP server the IPP frontend interface uses to query the (sqlite) database, which stores user accounts and experiments.

-When a user is created, their password is hashed using bcrypt to verify future login attempts, and the current login session is verified by a generating a random login token.
-Non-public endpoints (i.e. those that require you to be signed in) authenticate users by searching the database for the token sent to the user.
-As a user only has one token, logging into a new session will log them out of their old session.
-Login tokens expire after 24h.

-When an experiment is received, the POSTed form is serialized into JSON and any uploaded files are saved with a secure filename.

 | Endpoint | Description | Public |
 | -------- | ------- | ---------- |